North Korea says will take 'positive steps' for peace

 China has looked on nervously at the ratcheting up of tension, fearful a misstep could plunge the peninsula into war which could envelop northeastern China.

-South Korean President Park Geun-hye plans to make a state visit to China at the end of June, presidential spokeswoman Kim Haing said on Friday.

-"Though China says it can't do everything alone, China still is a country that can exercise considerable influence" over North Korea, Park said during a meeting with U.S. security experts on Thursday.

-(Additional reporting by Megha Rajagopalan, and Ju-min Park in SEOUL, Alissa de Carbonnel in MOSCOW; Writing by Ben Blanchard; Editing by Robert Birsel)
+(Additional reporting by Megha Rajagopalan, and Ju-min Park in SEOUL; Writing by Ben Blanchard; Editing by Robert Birsel)